Some posts contain compensated links. Please read this disclaimer for more info.

 You could even include proximity to restaurants when booking accommodations or planning out areas of the city to explore.

-Zagreb is Croatia’s capital city and boasts a multitude of international cuisine and vegan/vegetarian options, from fine dining to fast-casual.
+Zagreb is Croatia’s capital city and boasts many international cuisine and vegan/vegetarian options, from fine dining to fast-casual.
 Its food scene has exploded in the past few years, and even many locals and expats in Croatia make sure to check out new dining spots or plan foodie trips when visiting the capital.

-If you are planning to travel to the Plitvice Lakes in Lika County (pictured above) or to Slavonija, the stunning flatlands of inland eastern Croatia, you may want to plan to spend more time cooking, requesting special order items in restaurants like a pizza without cheese and having snacks in your daypack.
+Suppose you are planning to travel to the Plitvice Lakes in Lika County (pictured above) or to Slavonija, the stunning flatlands of inland eastern Croatia.
+In that case, you may want to plan to spend more time cooking, requesting special order items in restaurants like a pizza without cheese, and having snacks in your daypack.

 Grocery stores now have entire health food sections with vegan options for things like non-dairy milk and cheeses.